Trust and Trade

 Takeaways

-Modern tools amplify both trust and its absence.
+The third lesson is that modern business tools amplify both trust and its absence.
 Video calls, short-form text, chat, AI agents, and labor-saving automation reduce physical presence — one of the oldest trust signals we possess.
 We must compensate intentionally.

 In the next post, we’ll move forward along the ESTIMATE timeline to the rise of instruction and iconic language — the adaptation that allowed trust to scale beyond sight and repetition.